In an era of ever improving digital content, board games have been relegated to the back of the storage closet, doomed to collect dust.

 But I was recently watching my husband coach him in the various strategies of one of our favourite board games, which got me thinking about some of the benefits of playing board games that can often go unnoticed.

-It’s also exactly the way we approach planning and managing our finances, including our journey to Financial Freedom.
+It’s also exactly the way we approached planning and managing our finances, including our journey to Financial Freedom.